MichaelSturgeon/PP3-Tuckers-Tic-Tac-Toe/README.md

 5. When the game has concluded, players are asked to provide a valid input to determine whether or not they would like to play another round of the game or exit the program.

 6. Once again, the program will check to see if the input provided is valid before providing an outcome.
-If the input is invalid, an error message will be shown, and the player will be guided to input a valid input.
+If the input is invalid, an error message will be shown, and the player will be guided to enter a valid input.

 ![Project flowchart](/documentation/flowcharts/flowchart.png)<br>
 *This image shows the flowchart used to help create this program*